Chilaquiles Rojos (Traditional Mexican Breakfast Dish)

 - 12 ounces crumbled queso fresco cheese or panela cheese

-Pour the veggies with the hot water and little added cold water into a food processor.
+Pour the veggies with the hot water and a little added cold water into a food processor and process.
 Don't blend too much, you want the mixture to be chunky.

 In a large pot, heat up the oil until smoking.
 Then (carefully!) add a small amount of the sauce mixture and let it burn away for 1 minute (this is for a nice smoky flavor).
 Then slowly add the rest of the mixture and season with salt and some chicken base.

 Add the tomato puree for color, and mix well.
-Add the shredded chicken until it is heated through.
+Add the shredded chicken and cook until it is heated through.
 Add the cilantro.
-Add the chips and serve onto 4 plates immediately.
+Add the chips and serve immediately on 4 plates.
 Top each plate with some sour cream, sliced onions, queso fresco and a sprig of cilantro.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.